dotnet/docs/docs/core/setup/dependencies.md

 ---
-title: .NET Core SDK and runtime dependencies for Windows, Linux, and macOS - .NET Core
+title: .NET Core SDK and runtime dependencies - .NET Core
 description: Details the operating system and CPU architecture prerequisites to install the .NET Core SDK and runtime on Windows, Linux, and macOS.
 author: leecow
 ms.author: leecow